caicloud/cyclone/docs/api/v1/api.md

-  "name": "string",                             // name of the project, should be unique "description": "string",                      // description of the project "owner": "string"                             // owner of the project "creationTime": "2017-08-23T09:44:08.653Z",   // created time of the project "lastUpdateTime": "2017-08-23T09:44:08.653Z", // updated time of the project }
+  "name": "string",                             // name of the project, should be unique "description": "string",                      // description of the project "owner": "string"                             // owner of the project "scm": {                                      // required
+      "type": "",                               // string, required.
+Only support "Gitlab" and "Github".
+      "server": "",                             // string, required
+      "username": "",                           // string, optional
+      "password": "",                           // string, optional
+      "token": "",                              // string, optional
+  },
+  "creationTime": "2017-08-23T09:44:08.653Z",   // created time of the project "lastUpdateTime": "2017-08-23T09:44:08.653Z", // updated time of the project }
 ```

 Project is responsible for managing a set of applications, in this system, mainly managing a number of pipelines corresponding to this set of applications.
+It manages the common configs shared by all pipelines in this project.

 ### List projects